 Michael's business litigation often involves claims arising from breach of contract, corporate control, oil & gas transactions, real estate disputes, oppression of minority business owners, and claims arising from breaches of fiduciary duty and other misconduct by company insiders.

 Michael typically becomes involved in probate litigation matters at the request of probate lawyers when it appears that a matter is likely to go to trial.

-Michael is the Immediate Past President of the Colorado Trial Lawyers Association (CTLA), an approximately 1,300 member organization for plaintiff and consumer trial lawyers in Colorado.
+Michael is a Past President of the Colorado Trial Lawyers Association (CTLA), an approximately 1,300 member organization for plaintiff and consumer trial lawyers in Colorado.
 Michael served as President of CTLA from August 2014 - August 2015.

-Michael has been selected by his peers for inclusion in the 2011, 2012, 2013, 2014 and 2015 editions of The Best Lawyers in America® in the field of Legal Malpractice Law-Plaintiff, for which he was named the 2015 Denver Lawyer of the Year.
-He has also been selected as a member of the American Board of Trial Advocates.
+Michael has been selected by his peers for inclusion in the 2011-2017 editions of The Best Lawyers in America® in the field of Legal Malpractice Law-Plaintiff, for which he was named the Denver Lawyer of the Year in 2015 and, again, in 2017.

 Since 2005, Michael has served as managing editor of Lawyers' Professional Liability in Colorado, 2017 Ed.
 (Michael T. Mihm ed., CLE in Colorado, Inc., 2017).
 This two-volume, 57-chapter treatise, updated annually, focuses on lawyers' professional liability and legal ethics issues.
 Michael recruited some of Colorado’s most knowledgeable lawyers in their respective fields to write chapters for the book.
 Michael wrote or co-wrote 6 chapters in the book.